astronights/astronights.github.io/public/content/Education.md

 - Image: /images/ucly.png
 - Grades: Score: 19.13 / 20.00
 - Description:
-  - Immersive month long course learning French through various aspects of culture, art and literature
+  - Embarked on an immersive month-long French language course that delved into culture, art, and literature, igniting a deep appreciation for the language's nuances.
-  - Cultural exchange where we visited UN and learnt a lot
+  - Participated in a memorable cultural exchange program gaining invaluable insights beyond the classroom.

 ## Semester Exchange